huscle/.github/README.md

-# Huscle Webpage and README
+# Huscle README

-This repository contains the code for the Huscle webpage
+This repository contains the code for the Huscle README